 My current telescope stable:

 - 8″ F4 Skywatcher Quattro imaging newtonian used primarily for video astronomy but better than I expected for deep sky visual.
-Secondary is too big to make a great planetary scope.
-Needs a little flocking, a tube extension,maybe a primary mirror fan, and a diagonal mirror warmer.
-I think this scope will be useful to modify.
+Secondary is too big to make a great planetary scope but the optics are very good.

 - 80mm f/6.2 Celestron Onyx ED refractor, fully flocked internally.
 This is my main grab’n’go scope but it has pretty amazing optics.